 1. The Struggle Phase.
-This is the reason why most of the people never push themselves because struggle does not feel good.
-They are unwilling to challenge their self.
+This is the reason why most people never push themselves because struggle does not feel good.
+They are unwilling to challenge themselves.

-What happens to you in a neurochemical level while in a flow state?
+What happens to you at a neurochemical level while in a flow state?

 Your brain and body release a series of neurochemicals that allow you to focus extensively.